nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Welcome to the User Guide for **HackNet**, where we will guide you through all you need to know to get started!

 **HackNet** is a desktop application that can help you manage contact details of potential team members to work on a technical project or participate in a Hackathon with.
-It has a simple Graphical User Interface (GUI) which displays details of your potential teammates, and works mainly via a Command Line Interface (GUI) through text commands.
+It has a simple Graphical User Interface (GUI) which displays details of your potential teammates, and works mainly via a Command Line Interface (CLI) through text commands.

 ## Table of Contents
 * [Quick Start](#quick-start)